-Complaints are those where resolution at Stage 1 has not been possible or where a complainant has elected to invoke Stage 2 of the procedure direct.
-Complaints of this nature are dealt with by the Fostering Services Manager; and if appropriate independent consultants are appointed to carry out formal investigations.
+Complaints are those where resolution at Stage 1 has not been possible, or a complainant has elected to invoke Stage 2 of the procedure directly.
+Complaints of this nature are dealt with by the Team Manager or Directors, and if appropriate independent consultants are appointed to carry out formal investigations.